lukeocodes/code-flow/README.md

 ## Get a Nexmo Number

 You can [buy a Nexmo number here][1].
-This is required for deployment is testing locally.
+This is required for deployment and testing locally.

 ## Run Locally